Artinto/Sample-to-answer_COVID-19/README.md

 <br>

 ## V. Concentration Regression using ResNet50
-You need to check the trend with increasing concentration.
-The higher the density, the higher the number.
-The x-axis represents the correct answer and the y-axis represents the predicted value.
+The result is provided as a plot image.
+The higher the number, the higher the concentration is.
+The x-axis represents the ground truth and the y-axis represents the predicted value.

 ```bash
 $ cd ../regression/